ZenitK/zenitk.github.io/_drafts/import-from-csv-to-elasticsearch-with-logstash.md

 GET hackernews_import/_count
 ```

 Note that I didn't create the index first, but rather let Elasticsearch dynamically define the fields.
-This is fine for testing purposes or when just trying out the logstash script, but for production you should strongly consider creating the index first with a dynamic mapping set to strict.
+This is fine for testing purposes or when just trying out the logstash script, but for production, you should strongly consider creating the index first with a dynamic mapping set to strict.
 This is however a topic on its own.

-Often with CSVs that contain a lot of text you'll have some parsing trouble.
-If you had a **stdout** output it will usually show you when and where it failed (albeit criptically sometimes).
-You can correct these rows and simply place them at the end of the file while running Logstash.
-It will simply index the row into Elasticsearch.
+Often with CSVs that contain a lot of text, there will be trouble with parsing.
+If you had a **stdout** output it will usually show you when and where it failed (although cryptically sometimes).
+These rows can be corrected and simply placed at the end of the file while running Logstash.

 ## Summary

-Now we wen't through the whole process of importing CSV data into Elasticsearch.
+Now we went through the whole process of importing CSV data into Elasticsearch.

-Logstash can feel fiddly in the beginning, but once you get familiar with its quirks it can be a very powerful and easy tool for quick imports.
-I hope that after going through this blog you feel armed to tackle some imports on your own.
-For example, how about importing a JSON document, or from a DB?
-I'm sure you'll know where to start.
+Logstash can feel fiddly in the beginning, but once you get familiar with its quirks it can be a potent and easy tool for quick imports.
+I hope that after going through this blog you feel well armed to tackle some imports on your own.
+For instance, how about importing a JSON document?
+Or from a DB?
+I'm assured you'll know where to start.

-If you have some feedback please hit the comment section!
+Please hit the comment section if you have some questions or feedback!

 ## Other sources